 Phantasy Star Online 2

-Since 2012, Sega has released Phantasy Star Online 2 across a variety of platforms, but the game has never made it’s way to the U.S. until this month.
-The Xbox One version will include the most up-to-date version of the space-age MMORPG.
-While the game has been around for quite a while and definitely shows its age, everyone is just excited to get a chance to play it.
+Since 2012, Sega has released Phantasy Star Online 2 across a variety of platforms, but the game only made its way to the U.S. recently.
+The Xbox One version includes the most up-to-date version of the space-age MMORPG.
+While the game has been around for quite a while and definitely shows its age, we’re just excited to get a chance to play it.

 In PSO2, you are a member of ARKS, a task force dedicated to the exploration and protection of the universe against a malignant force called the Falspawn.
 You can travel with a party of up to four other players and there are exclusive multiparty areas where up to 12 players can play simultaneously.